anmolcool007/Codefundo-2k19-/README.md

 - <b><u>Solution for Loophole-4:</b></u>  An online dtabase will be maintained showing information of candidates such as criminal charges, net worth, previous experience, educational qualifications etc, which can help voters to choose their perfect candidate wisely.

 ## Technologies Used
--Azure Blockchain Service
+- Azure Blockchain Service
--Raspberry pi 3
+- Raspberry pi 3
--Django
+- Django
--Other Rest APIs
+- Other Rest APIs

-<Centre>ns in our views would enhance the Election process and make it more smooth, fun and secure.
-Ensuring we are not just mere puppets in the hands of few powerful Masters.</entre>
+<centre>These solutions in our views would enhance the Election process and make it more smooth, fun and secure.
+Ensuring we are not just mere puppets in the hands of few powerful Masters.</centre>